OpenConext/OpenConext-pdp/README.md

 Browse to the [application homepage](http://localhost:8001/).

-### foreman

-For ruby users you can start everything at once with:

-    foreman start

 ## Testing

 There are (slow) integration tests for PdpApplication where various decisions are tested against a full-blown running Spring app.
 See [PdpEngineTest](pdp-server/src/test/java/pdp/PdpEngineTest.java)